getvictor/website/content/posts/linting-and-formatting-typescript/index.md

 In the next part of this series, we will
 [add an options page to our Chrome extension](../add-options-to-chrome-extension).
 This page will allow users to configure the extension's behavior and settings.

+## Further reading

+- We recently wrote about [enabling staticcheck linter in a large Go project](../staticcheck-go-linter/)

 ## Linting and formatting TypeScript code on GitHub